 Dealing with the aftermath of a data breach

 At Barclaycard’s Data Breach Masterclass, businesses shared case studies on the process of investigating and recovering from a data breach, and how to prepare for such an event.
-To find out how we can support your business, call our payment experts on Unique ID:321147/08000968237*.

 What happens in the aftermath of a data breach?
 It’s a question that all businesses should have considered even as they make efforts to secure their systems and databases against the threat of hackers.
 The fact is that no business is completely protected from suffering a data breach.

 Each of the speakers at Barclaycard’s Masterclass in February shared the lessons learned from what is clearly a very difficult process for a business to go through, and one that can take years to recover from.